 3. (Optional) Click Edit Image to optimize, crop, and make other edits to your image

 When you’re done editing your image, select Save and Close to keep the changes made.
 Select the ‘x’ in the upper right corner to exit the tool without saving changes.
 Learn more about editing images in Image Editor.

 You can also upload images into text blocks.
 This is a great option if you want the image to be the exact size that it is.
 Images uploaded into text blocks are not responsive.

-1. Click on a text block from the right panel
+1. Click a text block on the right

 2. Place your cursor in the text area where you would like the image to go